-Dominik Slavkovský is Slovak.
+Dominik Slavkovský is from Slovakia.
 After training at the Bratislava Dance Conservatory, he danced for five years in the ballet of the Slovak National Theatre in Bratislava, most recently as a demi-soloist.
 He has been a member of the Ballett Zürich since the 2014/15 season.
-In choreographies by Christian Spuck he has appeared in the title role of Woyzeck, as Drosselmeier in Nutcracker and Mouse King, as Coppelius in Der Sandmann, and as Paris in Romeo and Juliet.
-He has also danced in choreographies by George Balanchine, Uwe Scholz, Alexei Ratmansky, Jiří Kylián, William Forsythe, Hans van Manen, Nacho Duato, Marco Goecke, Edward Clug, James Kudelka, Vladimir Malakhov, and many others.
-He showed his choreographies How to save the world and Conspiracy as a part of the Young Choreographers series.
+He has appeared in numerous choreographies by Christian Spuck, including the title role of Woyzeck, Drosselmeier in Nussknacker und Mausekönig, Coppelius in Der Sandmann and as Paris in Romeo und Julia.
+He has also danced in choreographies by George Balanchine, Uwe Scholz, Alexei Ratmansky, Jiří Kylián, William Forsythe, Hans van Manen, Nacho Duato, Marco Goecke, Edward Clug, James Kudelka, Vladimir Malakhov and many others.
+He showed his choreographies How to save the world and Conspiracy as a part of the Junge Choreografen series.

 Jan Casier, Paris

 Jan Casier was born in Belgium.
 He studied at the Royal Ballet School in Antwerp.
-From 2008 to 2012 he was a member of the Royal Ballet of Flanders where he danced in ballets by John Cranko, William Forsythe, David Dawson, and Christian Spuck.
+From 2008 to 2012 he was a member of the Royal Ballet of Flanders where he danced in ballets by John Cranko, William Forsythe, David Dawson and Christian Spuck.
 He appeared in David Dawson's Faun(e) as a guest at the English National Ballet.
-From 2012 to 2014 he was a member of the Ballett Zürich, where he performed roles in numerous Christian Spuck ballets, including Leonce in Leonce and Lena, Paris in Romeo and Juliet, and the title role of Woyzeck.
-He also danced in choreographies by Edward Clug, Sol León/Paul Lightfoot, Marco Goecke, and Wayne McGregor.
+From 2012 to 2014 he was a member of the Ballett Zürich, where he performed roles in numerous Christian Spuck ballets, including Leonce in Leonce und Lena, Paris in Romeo und Julia and the title role of Woyzeck.
+He also danced in choreographies by Edward Clug, Sol León/Paul Lightfoot, Marco Goecke and Wayne McGregor.
 From 2014 to 2016 he was a member of the Semperoper Ballett Dresden.
-There he performed in choreographies by Aaron Watkins (Prince in The Nutcracker), William Forsythe, Alexei Ratmansky, David Dawson, and Alexander Ekman.
-In 2015 he appeared at the ballet gala in Taipei (Taiwan).
-He returned to the Ballett Zürich in 2016.
-Since his return, he has danced in Forsythe's Quintett, Godani’s rituals from another when and performed the title role in Edward Clug’s Faust and Marco Goecke’s Nijinski.
+There he performed in choreographies by Aaron Watkins (Prince in The Nutcracker), William Forsythe, Alexei Ratmansky, David Dawson and Alexander Ekman.
+Jan Casier returned to the Ballett Zürich in 2016.
+Since his return, he has danced in Forsythe's Quintett, Godani’s rituals from another when and the title role in Edward Clug’s Faust and Marco Goecke’s Nijinski.
 He also appeared as Drosselmeier in Christian Spuck’s Nussknacker und Mausekönig.
 In 2019, he was named «Dancer of the Year» by the tanz magazine and was awarded the «Tanzpreis der Freunde des Balletts Zürich».

 Jesse Fraser, Paris

 Jesse Fraser was born in Saskatoon, Canada.
-He trained at the Royal Winnipeg Ballet School, and became a member of the Stuttgart Ballet in 2010/11.
-There he danced in choreographies by Cranko, MacMillan, Spuck, Haydée, Neumeier, Béjart, Forsythe, Cherkaoui, Goecke, Clug, Volpi, and Stiens.
+He trained at the Royal Winnipeg Ballet School and became a member of the Stuttgart Ballet in 2010/11.
+There he danced in choreographies by Cranko, MacMillan, Spuck, Haydée, Neumeier, Béjart, Forsythe, Cherkaoui, Goecke, Clug, Volpi and Stiens.
 He created the choreographies Back and Forth and Second Self(ie) as a part of the Young Choreographers of the Noverre Society series.
-Since the 2015/16 season he has been a member of the Ballett Zürich.
-He has appeared as Paris in Christian Spuck's Romeo and Juliet, as Lewin in Spuck's Anna Karenina, as Hilarion in Patrice Bart’s Giselle, in Marco Goecke’s Petruschka and in choreographies by Jacopo Godani and Hans van Manen.
+He has been a member of the Ballett Zürich since the 2015/16 season.
+He has appeared as Paris in Christian Spuck’s Romeo und Julia, as Lewin in Spuck’s Anna Karenina, as Hilarion in Patrice Bart’s Giselle, in Marco Goecke’s Petruschka and in choreographies by Jacopo Godani, Jiří Kylián Hans van Manen and Crystal Pite.

 Kevin Pouzou, Pater Lorenzo

 Kevin Pouzou is French.
 He studied at the École de Danse de l'Opéra de Paris and at the Conservatoire National Supérieur de Musique et de Danse in Paris.
 In 2007 he became a member of the Berlin State Ballet, where he was appointed principal dancer in 2015.
-He has performed as Benno in Patrice Bart’s Swan Lake, as Paris in John Cranko’s Romeo and Juliet, as well as in choreographies by George Balanchine, Nacho Duato, Stanton Welch, Angelin Preljocaj, Alexei Ratmansky, Ohad Nahrin, Vladimir Malakhov, and Jiří Kylián.
-He has been a member of the Ballett Zürich since last season, where he danced Prince Siegfried in Alexei Ratmansky's Schwanensee, Diaghilev in Marco Goecke’s Nijinski and Albrecht in Patrice Bart’s Giselle.
+He has performed as Benno in Patrice Bart’s Schwanensee, as Paris in John Cranko’s Romeo und Julia, as well as in choreographies by George Balanchine, Nacho Duato, Stanton Welch, Angelin Preljocaj, Alexei Ratmansky, Ohad Nahrin, Vladimir Malakhov and Jiří Kylián.
+He has been a member of the Ballett Zürich since the 2017/18 season, where he has appeared as Prince Siegfried in Alexei Ratmansky's Schwanensee, Diaghilev in Marco Goecke’s Nijinski and Albrecht in Patrice Bart’s Giselle.

 Irmina Kopaczynska, Julias Amme

 Irmina Kopaczynska was born in Poland.
 She studied at the Polish National Ballet School Poznan.
 She has won several prizes in the Polish National Ballet Competition.
-She also took part in the Premio Roma and the Prix de Lausanne in 2008.
-After two seasons with the Junior Ballet, she became a member of the Ballett Zürich starting with the 2011/12 season.
-She danced the Silver Fairy in Mats Ek’s Sleeping Beauty, Betsy in Christian Spuck's Anna Karenina and the Nursemaid in Spuck's Romeo and Juliet.
-She has also appeared in choreographies by William Forsythe (In the middle, New Sleep), Hans van Manen (Kammerballett), Jiří Kylián (Gods and Dogs), Iacopo Godani, Edward Clug, Marco Goecke (including the Mother in in Nijinski), Douglas Lee and Crystal Pite.
+She also took part in the Premio Roma and the Prix de Lausanne.
+After two seasons with the Junior Ballett, she became a member of the Ballett Zürich starting with the 2011/12 season.
+She danced the Silver Fairy in Mats Ek’s Dornröschen, Betsy in Christian Spuck's Anna Karenina and the Nursemaid in Spuck's Romeo und Julia.
+She has also appeared in choreographies by William Forsythe (In the middle, New Sleep), Hans van Manen (Kammerballett), Jiří Kylián (Gods and Dogs, Bella Figura), Iacopo Godani, Edward Clug, Marco Goecke (including the Mother in in Nijinski), Douglas Lee and Crystal Pite.

 Elena Vostrotina, Julias Amme

 Elena Vostrotina comes from St. Petersburg.
 She received her ballet education at the Vaganova Academy of Russian Ballet.
 In 2003 she became a member of the Mariinsky Ballet.
-There she danced among others Odette/Odile in Swan Lake (Petipa/Ivanov), Myrtha in Giselle (Coralli/Perrot), Queen of the Dryads in Don Quixote (Gorsky) and in Approximate Sonata (Forsythe).
+There she danced among others Odette/Odile in Schwanensee (Petipa/Ivanov), Myrtha in Giselle (Coralli/Perrot), Queen of the Dryads in Don Quixote (Gorsky) and in Approximate Sonata (Forsythe).
 In 2006 she was engaged by Aaron S. Watkin at the Semperoper Ballett Dresden.
-Here she was appointed principal dancer and danced a wide repertoire of classical, neoclassical, and modern ballets.
-She has collaborated with renowned choreographers and performed at the Stanislavsky and Nemirovich-Danchenko Moscow Academic Music Theater in Moscow, at the State Theater Novosibirsk, at the “Roberto Bolle and Friends” gala and at the Ballets Bubeníček.
-Elena Vostrotina has been a principal dancer at the Ballett Zürich since the 2017/18 season.
-Last season she appeared in Zurich as Odette/Odile in Ratmansky's Schwanensee reconstruction, as the nursemaid in Christian Spuck’s Romeo und Julia, Myrtha in Patrice Bart’s Giselle as well as in Christian Spuck’s Nussknacker und Mausekönig, Winterreise and Nocturne.
+Here she was appointed principal dancer and danced a wide repertoire of classical, neoclassical and modern ballets.
+She has collaborated with renowned choreographers and performed at the Stanislavsky and Nemirovich-Danchenko Moscow Academic Music Theater in Moscow, at the State Theater Novosibirsk, at the gala «Roberto Bolle and Friends» and at the Ballets Bubeníček.
+Elena Vostrotina has been a first soloist at the Ballett Zürich since the 2017/18 season, where season she has appeared as Odette/Odile in Ratmansky's Schwanensee reconstruction, as the nursemaid in Christian Spuck’s Romeo und Julia, Myrtha in Patrice Bart’s Giselle as well as in Christian Spuck’s Nussknacker und Mausekönig, Winterreise and Nocturne.